 Given a linear, bounded, positive self-adjoint operator $Q\in \calL(H)$ of trace class, coloured noise can be described with the help of a \emph{$Q$-Wiener process}.
-That is, an $H$-valued stochastic process $(W_Q(t))_{t \geq 0}$ such that $W_Q(0)=0$, $W_Q$ has continuous trajectories and independent increments, and for $0\le s \le t$, $W_Q(t)-W_Q(s)$ is normally distributed with parameters $0$ and $(t-s)Q$.
-This is an equivalent description in the sense that $W_Q$ is a $Q$-Wiener process if and only if $Q^{1/2}W_H\ce\sum_{n\geq 1} Q^{1/2} h_n W_H(t) h_n = W_Q(t)$ for some $H$-cylindrical Brownian motion $W_H$, where we used \eqref{eq:convradonW}.
-One can reduce the study of \eqref{eq:introSEE} with a $Q$-Wiener process $W_Q$ to the case of cylindrical Brownian motion by replacing $G$ by $G Q^{1/2}$.
+This is an equivalent description in the sense that $W_Q$ is a $Q$-Wiener process if and only if $Q^{1/2}W_H(t)\ce\sum_{n\geq 1} Q^{1/2} h_n W_H(t) h_n = W_Q(t)$ for some $H$-cylindrical Brownian motion $W_H$ for all $t\in[0,T]$, where we used \eqref{eq:convradonW}.
+One can reduce the study of~\eqref{eq:introSEE} with a $Q$-Wiener process $W_Q$ to the case of cylindrical Brownian motion by replacing $G$ by $G Q^{1/2}$.
 Subsequently, we will omit the index $H$ from $W_H$ for the sake of readability.
-We recall a standard property of stochastic integrals from \cite[Prop.~4.30]{DaPratoZabczyk14}.
+We now recall a standard property of stochastic integrals from \cite[Prop.~4.30]{DaPratoZabczyk14}.